boris-kz/CogAlg/README.md

 Intelligence is a general cognitive ability, ultimately an ability to predict.
 That includes cognitive component of action: planning is technically a self-prediction.
 Any prediction is interactive projection of known patterns, hence primary cognitive process is pattern discovery.
 This perspective is well established, pattern recognition is a core of any IQ test.
 But there is no general and constructive definition of either pattern or recognition (quantified similarity).
 Below, I define similarity for the simplest inputs, then describe hierarchically recursive algorithm to search for patterns across incrementally complex inputs (lower-level patterns).

 For excellent popular introductions to cognition-as-prediction thesis see “On Intelligence” by Jeff Hawkins and “How to Create a Mind“ by Ray Kurzweil.
 But on a technical level, they and most current researchers implement pattern discovery via artificial neural networks, which operate in a very coarse statistical fashion.
-Less coarse (more selective) are Capsule Networks, recently introduced by Geoffrey Hinton et al. But they are largely ad hock, still work-in-progress, and depend on layers of CNN.
-Neither CNN nor CapsNet is theoretically derived.
-I outline my approach below, then compare it to ANN, biological NN, CapsNet and clustering.
+Less coarse (more selective) are Capsule Networks, recently introduced by Geoffrey Hinton et al. But they are largely ad hock and still work-in-progress.
+My approach is derived from theoretically defined measure of similarity, I outline it below and then compare to ANN, biological NN, CapsNet, and clustering.
 Current code is explained in [WIKI](https://github.com/boris-kz/CogAlg/wiki).

 We need help with design and implementation of this algorithm, in Python or Julia.
 This is an open project, but I will pay for contributions, or monthly if there is a good track record, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).
 Contributions should be justified in terms of strictly incremental search for similarity, which forms hierarchical patterns.
 These terms are defined below, but better definitions would be even more valuable contribution.

-## Outline of my approach
+### Outline of my approach

 Proposed algorithm is a clean-design alternative to deep learning: non-neuromorphic, sub-statistical, comparison-first.
 It performs hierarchical search for patterns, by cross-comparing inputs over selectively incremental distance and composition.
 Hence, first-level comparands must be minimal in complexity and distance from each other, such as adjacent pixels of video or equivalents in other modalities.
 Symbolic data is second-hand, it should not be used as primary input for any self-contained system.

 Pixel comparison must also be minimal in complexity: a lossless transform by inverse arithmetic operations.
 Initial comparison is by subtraction, similar to edge detection kernel in CNN.
-But my comparison forms multiple derived parameters: partial match, miss, angle,dimensions, and accumulates them within patterns: spans of same-sign miss or same-sign match deviation.
-Each of these summed parameters has independent predictive value, so match and miss between patterns is combined match and miss of their parameters.
+But my cross-comparison forms partial match and angle along with gradient: each of these derivatives has independent predictive value.
+Derivatives are summed in patterns: representations of input spans with same-sign miss or match deviation.
+Higher-level cross-comparison (~convolution) is among these multi-parameter patterns, not initial inputs.

 Match is a compression of represented magnitude by replacing larger input with the miss between inputs.
 Specific match and miss between two variables are determined by the power of comparison operation:
 - Boolean match is AND and miss is XOR (two zero inputs form zero match and zero miss),
 - comparison by subtraction increases match to a smaller comparand and reduces miss to a difference,
 - comparison by division increases match to a multiple and reduces miss to a fraction, and so on, see part 1.

-These comparisons form patterns: representations of input spans with constant sign of input-to-feedback miss.
-Search hierarchy has two orders of feedback: within and between levels, forming lateral and vertical patterns.
-Lateral feedback is prior inputs, and their comparison forms difference patterns: spans of inputs with increasing or decreasing magnitude.
-Vertical feedback is average higher-level match, and comparison forms predictive value patterns: spans of inputs with above- or below- average match.
-This feedback is restricted to match: higher order of representation, to justify redundancy of value patterns to lateral difference patterns.

-Higher-level inputs are patterns formed by lower-level comparisons.
-They represent results or derivatives: match and miss per compared input parameter.
-So, number of parameters per pattern is selectively multiplied on each level.
-Match and miss between patterns are combined matches or misses between their parameters.
+Deviations that define patterns are relative to filters: initially average corresponding derivative, then updated by feedback of summed deviations.
+Higher-level inputs are lower-level patterns, and new patterns include match and miss per selected parameter of an input pattern.
+So, number of parameters per pattern is selectively multiplied on each level, and match and miss per pattern is summed match or miss per constituent parameter.
 To maximize selectivity, search must be strictly incremental in distance, derivation, and composition over both.
 Which implies a unique set of operations per level of search, hence a singular in “cognitive algorithm“.

 Resulting hierarchy is a dynamic pipeline: terminated patterns are outputted for comparison on the next level, hence a new level must be formed for pattern terminated by current top level.
 Which continues as long as system receives novel inputs.
 As distinct from autoencoders (current mainstay in unsupervised learning), there is no need for decoding: comparison is done on each level, whose output is also fed back to filter lower levels.
 My comparison is a form of inference, and feedback of summed miss to update filters is a form of training.